openchange/website/api/mapistore_http/source/index.rst

 -----
 .. http:post:: /notes/

-   :synopsis: Create a new note item and returns its ID
+   :synopsis: Create a new note item and return its ID

    **Example request**: